dustming/basinmaker/examples/extract_part_of_existing_lake_river_routing_structure/README.md

-# Example - simplify the existing lake-river routing structure by filtering lakes
+# Example - extract part of the existing lake-river routing structure

 # Overview
-In this example, the existing lake-river routing structure will be simplified by increasing the minimum catchment drainage area.
+In this example, the part existing lake-river routing structure will be extracted based on either:1) a point shpfile, all catchments drainage to the catchment contain provided point will be extracted; 2) most down stream subbasin id and most upstream subbasin id. all catchment located between these two subbasin ids will be extracted; 3)a gauge name, all catchment drainage to the catchment contain the gauge name in the attribute table will be extracted.

 ```
-python example_simplify_routing_structure_by_filter_lakes.py
+python example_select_part_of_routing_product.py
 ```

 # Explanation of script